dDenVil/sen0366/README.md

 }
 ```

-Hope it will help somebody.
+I hope it will help somebody.
 It took for me a lot of time, to find this info and test it.
 I hoped it would meassure distance up to 50m, but with 25m range it is useless for me.
 GL